The heart of the National Park, 4061 m.

 Private group tour with mountain guide UIAGM (Min.
 1 Max.
 4 participants).

 Accommodation in hut with half board service, bring sleeping bag for the hut.

 Safety equipment (harness, helmet, ice axe and crampons) can be provided free of charge to participants (to be agreed with Alpine Guide) or rented at Refuge (booking needed).

 Packed lunches (bring your own food from home or buy on site)

-Overnight stay at the mountain hut: Italian Alpine Club rates
+Overnight stay and half board at the mountain hut: Italian Alpine Club rates

 Before departure, the mountain guide contacts all participants for useful information about the trip and the necessary equipment.

 The programme may be subject to change at the sole discretion of the mountain guide depending on weather conditions and the technical level of the participants.